jithin310-dj/Website-using-react/README.md

 ```
 project/
 │
-├── My-Website.html
+├── App.jsx
-├── My-Website.css
+├── App.css
 └── README.md
 ```

 ## How to Run

 1. Download or clone the repository.
-2. Open `My-Website.html` in your browser.
+2. Open `App.jsx` in your browser.

 ## Author